Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 > Experiment a little with the parameters `-C` (confidenceFactor) and `-M` for pruned trees and try to find the combination that gives the highest accuracy on the data disturbed with 10% noise.

-Done for every percentage of noise.
+Done for every given percentage of noise.
 See tables above.

 > Note: A x% noise level is created by replacing the example label at x% of all examples with a randomly selected label from one of the other classes.
 For two-class problems, you will notice that the performance at 100% noise is identical to the performance at 0% noise (Why?).

 For a binary label, 100% noise would just correspond to an inversion of the label, thus not changing the behavior.

 > In this case, adapt the bounds in an appropriate way (here 50% noise corresponds to random data).

-For our problem we defaulted to adding missing data when adding noise, thus avoiding label inversion.
+There are 4 different class labels { `negative`, `compensated_hypothyroid`, `primary_hypothyroid`, `secondary_hypothyroid` }, thus the problem does not occur.

 \newpage